 A financial contribution of £191,285 is sought by the Operational Manager, Parks towards the provision of new open space, or the design, improvement and/or maintenance of existing open space in the locality as a result of the proposed development.
 However, given the additional cost associated with the proposed construction of the Community Centre, approximately £350,000, this would represent an overpayment of £156,016 beyond the equivalent financial contribution which would be sought for Community Facilities provision.
 Accordingly, a reduced figure of £35,269 would be sought towards Public Open Space in the vicinity of the application site in order to bring the financial contributions consistent with the figures generated by the SPG.
 This has been accepted by the Parks Officer in this instance.

-In the event that the community facility is not delivered on the site, it is acknowledged that the financial contribution would be allocated between the Parks and Regeneration Service Areas, consistent with the approved SPG.
+In the event that the community facility is not delivered on the site, a full financial contribution, in line with the Councils Planning Obligations SPG, would be sought.